hackgnar/ble_ctf/README.md

 | Flag 19 | Learn about BT broadcast messages | [More](docs/hints/flag19.md) |
 | Flag 20 | Learn about notifications | [More](docs/hints/flag20.md) |
 --->

+Flags are currently being released on a very frequent basis (1-5 per week).
+We have many more flag ideas!
+More flags comming soon!
+Stay tuned!